 My grandmother reached Bavaria safely in 1945, and re-united with my grandfather who was released from war captivity soon after the unconditional surrender of the German Reich.

-They both were healthy, still comparatively young, and possessing the education and the skills to build a prosperous butcher business in Bavaria in the decades after the war.
+They both were healthy, still comparatively young, and possessed the education and skills to build a prosperous butcher business in Bavaria in the decades after the zero hour.

 Barely do I have any idea of the struggles and challenges they faced during those years in and in the aftermath of the war.

 My small hikes were therefore nothing more than insignificant adventures while being granted temporary respites from a global pandemic, nothing in comparison with a week-long march through a hostile country in one of the most gruesome conflicts in human history.